 Here’s the dirt on what’s in our dirt

-Our hope is that on this page you can get details about what we grow, lots of details about what it is, how we grow it, and (maybe) even what it looks like while it’s growing.
+Curious about what we grow, what it is, how we grow it, and (maybe) even what it looks like while it’s growing?
+This page is for you!

 We’ll sort this page by season.
 Spring crops include lettuce, kale, radishes, beets, carrots, and herbs.